Joel Steinhaus, Chair

 Ornst, who grew up in New York and the Czech Republic, has a degree in political science from Susquehanna University.
 She was named to City and State’s “40 under 40” list of rising political stars in New York in 2012.
 She currently serves as a Mayoral appointee on the Workforce Development Board and the Flushing Meadows Corona Park Alliance, Queens.
 She also serves on the board of the Snug Harbor Cultural Center and Botanical Garden on Staten Island.

-Carmen Walker-Gay was called to action at a fundraiser for then president-elect Barack Obama, hosted by her and her husband, prominent NY attorney Darrell Gay.
+Carmen Walker-Gay was called to action at a fundraiser for then president-elect Barack Obama, hosted by her and her husband, New York attorney Darrell Gay.
 In his speech, the Senator prompted all to “start locally, in your own community” and having just moved from midtown Manhattan to Harlem, Ms. Walker-Gay recognized the inequality in the city’s parks.
-With a social circle that includes ties to many of New York’s leading African-American politicians and professionals, Ms. Walker-Gay helps to further her mission of equitable parks in all five boroughs by serving on the board of New Yorkers for Parks, helping to facilitate the maintenance and beautification of New York City’s parks and open spaces.
 She also serves as a member of Jack and Jill of America, an African-American mother’s organization which focuses on the social development of children, helping to plan events which educate and nurture.
 A journalism graduate of the University of Texas at Austin, Ms. Walker-Gay has been published in several magazines and has written television scripts for The Hallmark Channel.
 She currently is working on a historical fiction novel.

 Edward C. Wallace